 With weight gain being so prominent in the US (much of it related to hormone imbalances that aren't well appreciated or diagnosed) it's easy to see how some patients may further deplete their iodine stores while undergoing these types of programs.

-Even if you exclude these dietary weight loss programs it has been shown that patients who are obese have an increased risk for developing iodine deficiency.
-(15)
+Even if you exclude these dietary weight loss programs it has been shown that patients who are obese have an increased risk for developing iodine deficiency (16).

 When you consider the other factors including reduced absorption of iodine by hormones and the interference of iodine once its ingested, it should be feasible that some patients simply don't get enough iodine despite living in replete areas.

-You can see a list of other factors that contribute to and increase iodine deficiency in patients below:
+You can see a list of other factors that contribute to an increase in iodine deficiency in patients below:

 - Inadequate intake of sea vegetables or iodinated salt (this is the primary source of iodine in our diets)

 - History of recent pregnancy or history of multiple pregnancies (pregnancy causes an increase in demand and utilization of iodine in the body for the developing child)

 - Recent history or current history of breastfeeding/lactation (results in an increase in demand and utilization of iodine in the body) (17)